 Anyway I am looking forward to getting the podcast soon.
 Here's hoping that everything sounds better on air, or over iTunes in this case.

-episode is up now.
-A couple of thoughts.
+Update (5/4): The episode is up now.
+A couple of

 - It's hard to keep things on a lay level.
 I made a conscious effort at the beginning but it was hard to maintain.
 Science blogs complain bitterly about the media butchering their science reporting.
 They are certainly right in some cases, but what gets overlooked is just how difficult it is to be engaging without overloading on jargon and details.
 It doesn't help that people tend to fixate on the headlines, which to me seems harder to write and typically not even written by the author of the article.